Copyright for Interior Design: The Essential Guide to Protecting Interior Design Projects

 Use copyright symbols & notices

-• Copyright Notices: Put the © symbol on or near your work.
-It's an easy way to tell people it's yours.
-This can make them think twice before copying because they know you're serious about owning it.
-A normal notice has the © symbol, the original publication date, and your name (like "© 2022 Interior Design, Inc.").
+Copyright Notices: Placing the © symbol on or near your work to indicate ownership.
+This can deter unauthorized copying and provide clear notice.
+A typical notice includes the © symbol, the original publication date, and your name (e.g., "© 2024 Interior Design, Inc.").

 Best Practice #4